sero-cash/go-sero/README.md

 ## Go Sero

- Anonymous cash tech based on zero-knowledge proof tech and refactored ethereum protocol by Golang.
+ Anonymous cash tech based on zero-knowledge proof and refactored ethereum protocol by Golang.